jing-yen/tp/docs/UserGuide.md

 ```
 ## Command Format: Inside A Group

+Note:
-Note: If more than one command keyword (`add`, `delete`, `edit`, etc) is specified, only the first one will be used and the rest will be ignored.
+* If more than one command keyword (`add`, `delete`, `edit`, etc) is specified, only the first one will be used and the rest will be ignored.
+* For `edit` commands, if a parameter (e.g. `i/`) is specified more than one time when it does not require it to be specified multiple times, the latest one will overwrite the earlier ones.
+Whereas for other commands, only the first one will be used while the later ones get ignored.

 ### Viewing help: `help`